 On occasion, the Adult Services Department may also have a limited number of laptops available for in-library use.
 Laptops are only available to Crete Public Library cardholders in good standing.
 Patrons will need to have an ID and their library card in order to checkout a laptop.
 They may be used within the library building, including upstairs in the Youth Services Department.
 Laptops are subject to the same time limitations as the public internet stations.

 Wireless Internet (WiFi)

 The library offers free wireless internet (WiFi) throughout the building.
 Patrons may sign on to the WiFi using any device capable of wireless internet.
 There are no passwords associated with the network.
-WiFi users are also subject to the library’s Technology & Internet Use Policy.
+WiFi users are also subject to the library’s Technology and Internet Use Policy.